digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/transfer.rst

 ***********************

 Let us now explore the ``Transfer`` script step-by-step.
-It builds on the previous :doc:`Holding <holding>` tutorial script in the sense that the same accounts and the existing holdings are used.
+It builds on the previous :doc:`Holdings <holdings>` tutorial script in the sense that the same accounts and the existing holdings are used.

 Transfer Cash from Alice to Bob